Tanchjim Origin VS Moondrop Meteor

 IEM Comparison: Expert & Community Scores Side-by-Side

 Tanchjim Origin and Moondrop Meteor use 1DD and 1DD+4BA+4PLA driver setups respectively.
 Tanchjim Origin costs $280 while Moondrop Meteor costs $500.
 Moondrop Meteor is $220 more expensive.
 Moondrop Meteor holds a slight 0.2-point edge in reviewer scores (7.1 vs 7.3).
-Moondrop Meteor carries a user score of 7.7.
-Moondrop Meteor has better mids with a 0.9-point edge, Moondrop Meteor has significantly better treble with a 1.6-point edge and Tanchjim Origin has slightly better soundstage with a 0.3-point edge.
+User ratings place Tanchjim Origin at 7.6 and Moondrop Meteor at 7.7.
+Moondrop Meteor has significantly better mids with a 1.1-point edge, Moondrop Meteor has significantly better treble with a 2.1-point edge, Tanchjim Origin has significantly better dynamics with a 1-point edge and Moondrop Meteor has significantly better soundstage with a 1.5-point edge.

 Insights